NOAA-ORR-ERD/WebGnomeClient/doc/location_files/cascobay_examples.rst

 Different types of pollutants weather differently.
 In the previous examples, the pollutant that spilled did not change with time (it was "non-weathering").
-Now you are going to run a “What if?” scenario that compares the effects of different types of pollutants.
+Now you are going to run a "What if?" scenario that compares the effects of different types of pollutants.

 A tanker loading product at 2:30 p.m.
 (1430), July 24, 2001 in Portland
-Harbor spills oil into the harbor (43° 39’ N, 70° 15.2’ W).
+Harbor spills oil into the harbor (43° 39' N, 70° 15.2' W).
 At the time of the spill, winds were from the southwest at 4 knots.

 Run the above scenario for a tanker spilling **fuel oil #6** and for a